Adroiti/docs-for-code-review-tools/PHP_CodeSniffer/Generic.PHP.DisallowAlternativePHPTags.md

 Verifies that no alternative PHP tags are used.

-If alternative PHP open tags are found, this sniff can fix both the open and close tags.
+If alternative PHP open tags are found, this rule can fix both the open and close tags.

 ## Further Reading